 The gifted exam taps into the child's ability to form abstract concepts and solve problems using novel information.
 Items focus on the ability to form relations between objects (e.g., a fish lives inside a fish bowl), sequential reasoning where the child tells what is the missing number ( 1.2.3__5), or detecting patterns such as in the following example, were the child is to figure out what comes next:

 Both exams administered to your child are developmentally age/grade appropriate.
 Some of the items will be very easy for your child and others may be more difficult.
 However, it is designed to that your child does not experience a stressful testing situation.

-The exam results will be sent to you after all of the testing has been completed for all of the candidates in March.
+The exam results will be sent to you after all of the testing has been completed for all of the candidates.
 As always, encourage your child to do his/her best and praise their effort rather than the outcome.